husush23/Leader-board/README.md

 # 📖 Leader board <a name="about-project"></a>

-**My portfolio** is a project based on first mobile structure and it is complete portfolio with even desktop responsive version.
+**Leader board ** is a project based on calling API's to get data from.

 ## 🛠 Built With <a name="built-with"></a>